The Koala Brothers: Supporting

+Development

 Inspiration

 The show remarkably resembles, in visual style and ethos, a children's book and TV show proposal entitled "The Great Wungle Bungle Aerial Expedition", which featured characters specifically dubbed "The Koala Brothers" and focusing on the adventures of altruistic animal outback aviator rescuers in homemade flying contraptions at a comical desert airstrip, rescuing others or helping out friends with no thought of personal reward.
 The book first appeared along with accompanying specially designed animatronic character props at the "FirstState88" NSW Govt exhibition in Darling Harbour in Sydney as part of the Australian Bicentenary in 1988.
 The original three "Koala Brothers" characters first appeared here as supporting characters.

 In the 1990s, the book and exhibit's creator Greg McKee revised the concept as an animated TV show proposal called "Echidna Airways" which circulated at Cannes.
 Greg pitched the proposal to the producers of this show, who ultimately decided to develop their own version of the premise instead.
 The animation style itself is reminiscent of the popular children's series Bob the Builder with production credits evidently shared between the two.

 Archival footage of the Echidna Airways characters and flying machines is viewable here:

 Ownership and distribution

-The show was purchased by Spellbound Entertainment and was pre-sold to CBeebies for a 2003 delivery.
+In May 2002, the show's rights were purchased by Spellbound Entertainment, a newly-formed start-up company founded by former HIT Entertainment executive Peter Curtis.
+In June, Spellbound pre-sold the series to CBeebies for a September 2003 delivery, consisting of twenty-six 10-minute episodes.

 Spellbound would continue to sell the series worldwide until filing for liquidation in 2013.
-David Johnson, the show's creator, would purchase the rights to the series in February 2014 under a new joint-venture company called Koala Brothers Ltd. Union Media was signed as the new distributor for the series.
+David Johnson, the show's creator, would purchase the rights to the series in February 2014 under a new joint-venture company called Koala Brothers Ltd., and Union Media was signed as the new distributor for the series.